hainayanda/Draftsman/README.md

 }
 ```

-This constraints is already activated, so you could manually deactivate or activate again using `NSLayoutConstraint.activate` or `NSLayoutConstraint.deactivate` depends on your need.
-The return value is marked using `@discardableResult`, so its fine if you just ignore it if you don't want to use it.
+This constraint is already activated, so you could manually deactivate or activate again using `NSLayoutConstraint.activate` or `NSLayoutConstraint.deactivate` depends on your need.
+The return value is marked using `@discardableResult`, so it's fine if you just ignore it if you don't want to use it.

 # Draftsman Fragment

-Draftsman Fragment is the base of Component Based View in Draftsman.
-The fragment is actually just UIView, UITableViewCell and UICollectionViewCell but with planned subviews.
+Draftsman Fragment is the base of Component-Based View in Draftsman.
+The fragment is actually just UIView, UITableViewCell, and UICollectionViewCell but with planned subviews.

 ***

 ## Fragment

-Fragment in Draftsman is actually an ordinary UIView (or TableViewCell/CollectionViewCell) which can do plan for itself and its subviews.
+Fragment in Draftsman is actually an ordinary UIView (or TableViewCell/CollectionViewCell) that can do a plan for itself and its subviews.

 ```swift
 public protocol Fragment {